Innovative Schools Summit

 This conference focuses on evidence-based programs and strategies that educators can use to prevent dropouts and to help students experience success in school.
 More than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages skewed toward males, low-income and minority students).

-Now in its sixth year, the Wired Differently Conference will be held this year in Atlanta and San Antonio.
+Now in its sixth year, the Wired Differently Conference will be held this year in San Antonio and Las Vegas.
 A wide array of critical insights and best practices will be shared for reaching and teaching students with emotional and behavioral issues – including adverse childhood experiences (ACEs) and trauma, Asperger’s and other autism spectrum disorders, ADHD, bipolar disorder, obsessive-compulsive disorder, borderline personality disorder and more.

 Innovative Teaching Strategies Conference